 Andy Haughwout, Leader of Household & Regional Policy, Research & Statistics, Federal Reserve Bank of New York

 Charles Ostroff, SVP, Multifamily Chief Credit Officer, Fannie Mae

 Rafael Cestero, President and CEO, Community Preservation Corporation

 Claire Kramer Mills, AVP and Director, Community Development Analysis, Federal Reserve Bank of New York

 Media & General Inquiries

-This event is open to the media.
-All remarks and panels are on-the-record, unless otherwise noted.
-Members of the press who wish to attend should contact Andrea Priest to RSVP.
+This event was open to the media.
+All remarks and panels were on-the-record, unless otherwise noted.
+Members of the press may contact Andrea Priest to RSVP.
 All other inquiries may be directed to NY.Fed.CommunityDevelopment@ny.frb.org.

 Federal Reserve Bank of New York

 NYU Furman Center